spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/20-vertex-helm-ref.md

 # Network Address Translation (NATS)

-NATS is not used by Palette VerteX, gRPC is used instead.
-Refer to the [gRPC](#grpc) section for more information.
+Palette VerteX does not use NATS. gRPC is used to communicate between the various Palette VerteX components.
+For more information, refer to the [gRPC](#grpc) section.

 | **Parameters** | **Description** | **Type** | **Default value** |
 | --- | --- | --- | --- |